Scholars / Employees FAQs

 Telecommuting must first be approved by the hiring department.

-If you are in H-1B status, this is permitted within certain parameters.
+If you are in J-1 or H-1B status, this is permitted within certain parameters.
 Please contact your ISSO adviser so we can advise both you and your department.

 When you are outside the U.S. you are no longer in a U.S. immigration status.
 As there are factors that are not immigration-related when working from abroad, you must contact your academic department administration or Human Resources (HR) to discuss whether it is an option for you to perform your work duties outside of the U.S.